chanyeolyoo/DVSwitch-installer/README.md

 Created by Chanyeol Yoo (VK2FAED)

+WARNING:
-WARNING: THIS REPO IS CURRENTLY BEING DEVELOPED AND TESTED.
+- THIS REPO IS CURRENTLY BEING DEVELOPED AND TESTED.
 NOTHING IS GUARANTEED
+- This installer does not rely on previous installations.
+However,

 ## Prerequisites
 Run following lines: